richardanaya/cyberdeck/README.md

 You can try out this code by going to https://jsfiddle.net/ndgvLuyc/

 1. Copy the code from "Browser base64 Session Description"
-2. Open up a terminal and type in "echo <code you copied from above> | cargo run --example simple"
+2. Open up a terminal and type in `echo <code you copied from above> | cargo run --example simple`
 3. Copy the response code in the terminal, and past it into "Rust base64 Session Description"
 4. Hit connect and send messages